meetportal/portal-js/README.md

 ### Installation

 The recommended way for using Portal is to install it directly into your application.
-It has a small footprint of ~5k (~2k gzip).

 ```bash
 npm install @meetportal/portal-js